Threshold Document: Continuum of Help and Support

 2. The Four Levels of Need

-Tier 1: No additional needs
+Level 1: No additional needs

 These are children with no additional needs; all their health and developmental needs will be met by universal services.
 These are children who consistently receive child focused care giving from their parents or carers.
 The majority of children living in each local authority area require support from universal services alone.

-Tier 2: Early help
+Level 2: Early help

 These are children with additional needs, who may be vulnerable and showing early signs of abuse and/or neglect; their needs are not clear, not known or not being met.
 These children may be subject to adult focused care giving.